 Since 1980, Depeche Mode has made the world rich with its Euro-elegant, industrialized brand of electronic post-punk, crepuscular pop-dance sensibilities and steely impres- sionistic lyrics touched by an ever-present questioning as to where we all fit socially, politically and romantically.
-Martin Gore, David Gahan and Andrew Fletcher—DM’s brain trust—focus more on the mess that is the planet’s political landscape at present on Spirit (Columbia) and its first single “Where’s The Revolution?” with Gore unable to look away while the world crumbles.
+Martin Gore, Dave Gahan and Andrew Fletcher—DM’s brain trust—focus more on the mess that is the planet’s political landscape at present on Spirit (Columbia) and its first single “Where’s The Revolution?” with Gore unable to look away while the world crumbles.

 For better or for worse, Depeche Mode has always come with a societal message—if not directly a political one—and Spirit is no less brave for it.
 The bad news is, you’re sitting at home and you hear alt-right mouth- piece Richard Spencer says he’s a “lifelong fan” of yours and that DM is the “official band” of the movement.
 And you are … ?